top of page

 Born and raised in the Canadian prairies, Tali is the first generation in her lineage to be born on Turtle Island on the lands of the Anishnabe, Cree, Dene, Métis, and Dakota peoples.
 Her grandparents on her mother's side were Ashkenazi Polish Jews who migrated to Canada as holocaust survivors in the early 1950s in search of a place to recover, heal, and start life anew.
 Her father's side of the family, also Ashkenazi Polish Jews, are from a socialist-marxist community (called a kibbutz), that centered equality and working the land together.
 She comes from hard-working, idealistic, community oriented people.
 People who carried their trauma along their strength.

 She has worked as a leader and educator at the intersection of Jewish earth-based spirituality, intentional community, and food security.
-She worked as farm manager and educator for the ADAMAH fellowship and later co-founded and designed Urban Adamah, an urban farm in Berkeley, CA. With Salt Spring Seeds, she fell in love with seed saving and studied permaculture as an intern at the Bullocks Permaculture Homestead as well as served as intern coordinator for their renowned internship program.
+She worked as farm manager and educator for the ADAMAH fellowship and later co-founded and designed Urban Adamah, an urban farm in Berkeley, CA. With Salt Spring Seeds, she fell in love with seed saving and studied permaculture at the Bullocks Permaculture Homestead as well as served as the intern coordinator for their renowned internship program.
 Tali was project coordinator for the Tel Sheva Desert Medicine Learning Site with environmental justice organization BUSTAN in the Negev desert, working with Bedouin project partners to create a traditional medicine site rooted in their traditional knowledge around desert plant medicine and natural building.
 She has coordinated Permaculture Design Certifications and taught countless workshops pertaining to earth-tending including seed saving, soil building, fermentation, grafting and fruit tree propagation.
 As a cultural architect, she worked for 2 years as the Director of Community Programs for Wilderness Torah, helping to design and oversee inter-generational, community scale gatherings, festivals, and rituals.

-Tali lives on the coast Salish territory, on Salt Spring Island BC.
+Salt Spring Island BC.

 Daniel Schindelman Schoen